Best Secure Client Portals for Tax Practices in 2026

 - Role-based access controls (RBAC) to limit staff access to only necessary client files

-- Client-specific access restrictions (clients can only see their own documents)
+- Client-specific access restrictions so clients see only their own documents

 - Automatic session timeout after inactivity

-- IP allowlisting for administrative access (restrict portal management to office networks)
+- IP allowlisting for administrative access, restricting portal management to office networks

 - Tamper-proof logs that cannot be altered or deleted